The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Rescue is… Dangerous.

 Rescue is a role action shared by all healers and it drags your targeted party member to you.
-Be careful when using this or risk drawing the ire of your party.
+Be careful when using it or risk drawing the ire of your party.

 Really, just use it when someone is standing inside an AoE when it is obvious they cannot make it out of danger in time.